UFC Fight Night: Manuwa vs. Anderson: Predictions & Analysis

 A few statistical edges stand out.
 Lansberg throws significantly more leather — a 1.9 sig. strike per minute gap.
 Pudilova is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Pudilova has tighter striking defense, making opponents miss more often.

-**The Pick: Lina Lansberg over Lucie Pudilova.** We're leaning Lansberg here at 69%, a solid but not overwhelming edge.
-The market implies 74% for Lansberg, but our model sees only 69%.
-That 5-point gap favoring Pudilova is worth watching.
+The Pick: Lina Lansberg over Lucie Pudilova.
+We're leaning Lansberg here at 74%, a solid but not overwhelming edge.
+The market and our model are aligned — the line looks fair.

 Methodology